 Additionally, the Applicant contacted the NYSDEC on April 19, 2017, regarding the current WQC status for the Project.
-By letter dated December 14, 2017, the NYSDEC indicated that the current 401 Water Quality Certificate is still valid for the Beebee Island Project.
-The consultation documentation regarding the 401 Water Quality Certificate is included in Appendix D.
+The NYSDEC has yet to provide comments regarding the status of the WQC for the Project.
+A copy of the response letter will be forwarded to LIHI upon receipt.